 Returning to academic activities after a concussion is a parallel concept to returning to sport after concussion.
 Cognitive activities require brain energy utilization and after concussion, brain energy may not be available to perform normal cognitive exertion and function.
-The return-to-learn concept will follow an individualized and step-wise process overseen by the team physician, who will navigate return-to-learn with the student-athlete and, in more complex cases of prolonged return-to-learn, work in conjunction with a multidisciplinary team that may vary student-to-student depending on the specifics of the case but may include, among others:
+The return-to-learn concept will follow an individualized and step-wise process overseen by the team physician, who will navigate return-to-learn with the student-athlete and, in more complex cases of prolonged return-to-learn, work in conjunction with a multidisciplinary team that may vary with each student-athlete depending on the specifics of the case but may include, among others:

 - a.
-Athletic trainers
+Athletic trainers.

 - b.
-Counseling through the Wabash Counseling Center or external referral if deemed appropriate
+Counseling through the Wabash Counseling Center or external referral if deemed appropriate.

 - c.
-Neuropsychology referral
+Neuropsychology referral..

 - d.
 Faculty Athletics Representative

 - e.
-Academic counseling
+Academic counseling.

 - f.
-Faculty
+Faculty.

 - g.
-College administrator
+College administrators, including the Associate Dean for Student Engagement and Success.

 - h.
-Coaches
+Coaches.